What does the name Gypsy Nation mean, and why did you choose it as your stage name?

 I can open a shop pretty much anywhere, but I have no desire to do so at the moment as I am with the band Firestick and I have enough private clients and guest chairs in studios worldwide that I can tend to things pretty much at my own pace.
-As far as magazines about tattoos goes I don't have any particular preferences or recommendations.
+As far as magazines about tattoos go I don't have any particular preferences or recommendations.
 Sometimes I will grab one if the cover catches my eye!

 Since the 90s we lost several clubs and record stores.
 How do you feel about the gentrification the city has gone through?

 I think the gentrification of NYC sucks, but let me tell ya something.
 This is happening everywhere in cities and I believe it is a result of our country becoming “ghetto fabulous”, meaning we think we have more to spend than we actually do and it is only a matter of time before people have to start pretending to still have money in the city!
-Hell I think it is already happening.
-You don't have to look too far to see the look of "holy shit how long can I hang on to this facade”.
-Eventually they will only have the true New Yorkers to pull their sorry asses out of the muck and mire.
+Hell, I think it is already happening.
+You don't have to look too far to see the look of "Holy shit how long can I hang on to this facade”.
+Eventually, they will only have the true New Yorkers to pull their sorry asses out of the muck and mire.

 You brought up a good point about gentrification; I always thought it resulted from raising rents but I had a feeling most consumers also had something to do with it.

 It’s everybody’s fault including our own!
 We should never have let it happen.
 We have allowed the dumbing down of a nation.
 We buy crap items and crap ideas.
-If I wanted to express myself about it with a so called "Punk" sound it would be pretty interesting to hear and more than likely kinda pissed off.
+If I wanted to express myself about it with a so-called "Punk" sound it would be pretty interesting to hear and more than likely kinda pissed off.
 Sound kinda familiar?
-Maybe it's time for another wave of pissed off folks bashing ear drums!
+Maybe it's time for another wave of pissed-off folks bashing eardrums!

-I think as long as you have folks willing to speak out loudly and as colorful as you like, with music, art and voices to turn heads, there is always a chance of maybe the kind of rebirth that you speak of.
+I think as long as you have folks willing to speak out loudly and as colorful as you like, with music, art, and voices to turn heads, there is always a chance of maybe the kind of rebirth that you speak of.
 But you would have to start with getting some of the venues back.

-Either getting some of the old venues back, or opening new venues.
+Either getting some of the old venues back or opening new venues.
 The venues would have to be independent and run within the scene.

 As far as claiming back the scene and venues I don't know, really.
 It's gonna take some team effort from private venue owners, bands and "street sources".
 We will be happy to come to New York for a spell to fight the good fight, haha.